bahaidev/sundriven/README.md

 1. Add ES6 module polyfill, requirejs, or browserify to devDependencies and utilize instead of hard-coded script tags (also modularize and use localization function `_` (and separating out the locales as well), so it can be reused across modules); add bower.json and submit?
 1. Reenable web app installation code and test; try mobile simulator; try FF Marketplace and own site?
-1. Enable offline manifest and test on server, ensuring no dependencies loaded
+1. Enable offline manifest and test on server, ensuring no dependencies missing

 # Possible Todos
 1. Indicate original modified time on notices (since geoloc may have updated)